iulspop/sati/prompt.md

 # Domain: Data Collection

 Vocabulary:
-Question (maybe trigger?)
+Recurring Question

-A question is something you set which creates a recurring prompts
+A recurring question is something you set which creates a recurring prompts

 Ex.
 A user creates a recurring question:
 Question: Have you completed strength training today?